LSE-NYU Research Seed Fund

 The Form will collect information on the Applicants and Team Members; Project Overview; Proposal Details; Descriptions of Originality, Significance, Implementation, and Potential; Project Budget, including separate budgets for NYU and LSE; and Budget Justification.

-One joint application form should be submitted to Global@lse.ac.uk by Friday, 23 May 2025 (4pm BST, 12pm EST)
+One joint application form should be submitted to Global@lse.ac.uk and farooq.niazi@nyu.edu by Wednesday 13 May 2026 (4pm BST, 12pm EST)

 The following documents (as a PDF) must be submitted as part of the application: